forgewiki/forgewiki/tutorials/damage-over-time.md

 {% hint style="info" %}
 The 2 pins comming from off screen are from the _Damage_ list's _Identifier_ and _Get Object List_ nodes.
 {% endhint %}

+{% hint style="info" %}
+An _Initial Delay_ of 1.5 seconds was necessary to get the script to run properly.
+Without it, the script appears to encounter something analogous to a null reference exception and prevents this script path from running.
+{% endhint %}

 ### Result {#part-4-result}